boisgera/wish/mkdocs/svd.md

             if name not in ["U", "S", "V"]: error = "{0!r} is not a valid return value" raise NameError(error.format(name))
         U, S, V = ...
         return wish.grant(wishlist)

-Now, it should still be possible to get the output of SciPy, it's rather simple since we may select the return values:
+Now, we believe that it should be possible to get the same output of SciPy.
+Tt's rather simple since we have enabled selectable return values:

     >>> U, s, Vh = svd(A, returns="U, s, Vh")

-Implementation:
+The corresponding implementation is:

     import numpy
     import wish